VivekCR7/TEST/SQL-Basics-to-advance/README.md

 (5 rows)
 ```

-* update
+* UPDATE

-now, update is basically used if we put some wrong entries.
+Now, update is basically used if we put some wrong entries.

-like what if entry with id 3 name is wrong.so to change that we have
+Like what if entry with id 3 name is wrong.so to change that we have
 to use "UPDATE" clause.

 ```sql